davidtchiu/davidtchiu.github.io/teaching/cs475/hwk8.report/index.md

   - Describe its memory management in detail.
 What were some major design decisions (e.g., segmentation vs. paging vs. hybrid, etc.) they made, and why?
 How does the OS enforce protection among multiple processes?
 How is virtual memory implemented, and what are the policies involved?

   - Pick another topic that is outside the previous three to focus some attention on.
-This could be I/O devices, file system, and so on.
+This could be I/O devices, file system, etc.

+  - An incomplete list of OS's explored by former students include:
+    - FreeRTOS, iOS, Linux and UNIX variants, Osker, WebOS, Windows 95, Windows 11, Xinu
+    - I've seen enough of these: Red Star OS, Temple OS

   <!-- - Describe a filesystem that the OS supports by default.
 Describe certain structures, such as files' metadata (what and where they're stored), and any policies relating to how related blocks for a file are placed on disk. -->